ThaoDChan/Bachelors-Thesis-MT-Vault/2_Paper_Notes/Papers_ML/[cavalcanti2023].md

   #DeterministicVRP
   #SVM
 - **Relevant**: true
-- **Reason**: The paper explores a deterministic VRP (the standard capacitated variant) and develops a supervised ML approach to select an initial solution for a local search.
 - **Fit Score**: 9
 - **State of the Art (SoA) Concepts**:
   - Automatic algorithm selection in VRP